 - 23. Penalties imposed by the Commission. - 24.
-Civil liability to persons suffering loss as a result of violations of these Regulations. - 25.
+Compensation for persons suffering loss as result of violations of these Regulations. - 25.
 Penalty for disobedience of order of Commission. - 26.
-Penalty for failure to obey a summons or provide documents or other information. - 27.
-Penalty for improper filing of a complaint. - 28.
-Penalty for disobedience of directive of Community Competition Commission. - 29.
+Penalty for failure to obey summons or provide documents or other information. - 27.
+Penalty for improper filing of complaint. - 28.
+Penalty for disobedience of directive of Competition Commission. - 29.
 Continuing offences. - 30.
 Power to institute proceedings.

-SCHEDULE A: CRITERIA FOR ASSESSMENT OF DOMINANCE AND JOINT DOMINANCE
+SCHEDULE: CRITERIA FOR ASSESSMENT OF DOMINANCE AND JOINT DOMINANCE